Sept. 21, 2025 - Freedomain Radio - Stefan Molyneux

 You get the car, you learn how to drive it, and off you go to do your thing with the car.

-You have control over your children when they're babies and toddlers, and you have diminishing control of your children as they get older, right?
+So when you are a parent, right, you have control over your children when they're babies and toddlers, and you have diminishing control of your children as they get older, right?

 It's like that.

-Because they don't they don't hit, right?
+Because they don't hit, right?

-Uh when they get older, you can control them less.
+When they get older, you can control them less.

-But you have diminishing control over your children to the point where, and eventually, of course, you die, uh, and hopefully long before your children do, you die, and from that standpoint you have no direct control.
+But you have diminishing control over your children to the point where, and eventually, of course, you die.

 You have no control over them.

-Now, the question then becomes if you are all powerful, so to speak, should you do everything for your offspring?
+Now, the question then becomes, if you are all-powerful, so to speak, should you do everything for your offspring?

 And let's say that you can pay for anything that your children want.